 Ray yells out, “Rachel!”
 Katie Holmes, (who was married to Cruise at the time) played Bruce Wayne/Batman’s love interest, Rachel Dawes in Batman Begins, with The Caped Crusader screaming Rachel out loud.
 Both films came out the same year.

-Special Effects look alright.
+Special Effects look alright and they look impressive.

 The designs for The Aliens & Tripods look decent.
 I gotta love the war cry it makes before it obliterates humanity.